trtd56/RFCX/docs/share_teams_20210209.md

 I don't use kudo's zero loss method for ambiguous labels.

 ## Part to be improved
-- re-labeling strategy
+- re-labeling fold
-  - now
+  - I'm using the voting for 5-fold models when I put pseudo labels.
+However, each model also predicts pseudo labels for trained data.
 - CV strategy
   - I think now strategy is not good because tp_train and fp_train include duplicate files.